NVIDIA/workbench-example-agentic-rag/agentic-rag-docs/intermediate-edit-code.md

-# Guide to Modifying the Agentic RAG Project
+# Intermediate Guide to Modifying the Agentic RAG Code

 ## Table of Contents
 - [How to Add a New NVIDIA Endpoint to the Model Dropdown in the UI](#-how-to-add-a-new-nvidia-endpoint-to-the-model-dropdown-in-the-ui)